TimJDFletcher/gocd-trial/README.md

 docker-compose up -d
 ```

-This starts 3 docker containers that are hosting:
+This starts 2 docker containers that are hosting:
 - GoCD server
 - GoCD agent
-- git server (which is hosting "repo1" that contains the GoCD config and materials for this trial)

 You will see:

 ```
-Creating network "gocd-trial_default" with the default driver Creating gocd-trial_gitserver_1 ... done
+Creating network "gocd-trial_default" with the default driver Creating gocd-trial_server_1    ... done
-Creating gocd-trial_server_1    ... done
 Creating gocd-trial_agent_1     ... done
 ```